msjadhav03/cassandra-prep/README.md

 ###### WITH replication = {'class':'SimpleStrategy', 'replication_factor':3}
 `replication` - defines the replication strategy for the keyspace.
 `'class':SimpleStrategy` replication strategy used is "SimpleStrategy" - Suitable for single data center setups

+#### Keyspace Replication Strategies
+1. `Simple Strategy`
+Simplest Replication Strategy
+Suitable for single Data Center Setups
+Places Replicas in ring like fashion, equally distributed across nodes `replication_factor` specifies the number of replicas for each piece of data